Fast Graphlet Transform of Sparse Graphs: The main theorem its merits

 \newcounter{Pcounter} By the preceding analysis we have the following theorem. \begin{theorem}[Fast graphlet transform with $\Sigma_{16}$] Let $\Sigma$ be a graphlet dictionary, $\Sigma\subseteq \Sigma_{16}$.
 Let $G=(V,E)$ be a sparse graph.
-The fast graphlet transform of $G$, by the formulas in \Cref{tab:summary-formulas} and the frequency conversion in \Cref{tab:frequency-conversion-matrix}, has the time and space complexities bounded from above as follows. \begin{list}{(\alph{Pcounter})} { \usecounter{Pcounter} } \item Upper bounds on time complexity: where $c$ is a constant, $c< d_{max}$, $d(j)$ is the degree of node $j$ in non-increasing order, $n_c= \lfloor c\,m/d_{\max} \rfloor < n$. \footnote{Architecture-dependent memory operations are not included.} \item Upper bound on space complexity: $ 2m + n (|\Sigma|+2) $.
+The fast graphlet transform of $G$, by the formulas in \Cref{tab:summary-formulas} and the frequency conversion in \Cref{tab:frequency-conversion-matrix}, has the time and space complexities bounded from above as follows. \begin{list}{(\alph{Pcounter})} { \usecounter{Pcounter} } \item Upper bound on space complexity: $ 4 m + 2 n |\Sigma| $. \item Upper bounds on time complexity: where $c \!<\! d_{\max}$ is a constant prescribed by graph type of interest, $d(j)$ is the degree of node $j$ in the order of non-increasing degrees, $d(1) \geq d(j) \!\geq\! d(j+1)$, $\gamma(j) = \min\{d(j), \, 2\, \alpha(G) \}$, $\alpha(G)$ is the arboricity of $G$, and $n_c$ exists at $ \arg {\displaystyle \max_{k}} \big\{ \sum_{(i,j) \in E, i,j\leq k} (a_i^{\rm T}a_j)^2 < c\, m / d_{\max} \big\} $. \end{list} \end{theorem} A proof is in Appendix~\ref{apdix:K4-complexity}.
+We comment on dictionary capacity and selection criteria.
+A larger dictionary offers an exponentially increased encoding range at only linearly increased computation cost.
+Depending on the object of graphlet encoding, the relationships among graphlets may be taken into consideration.
+When the bi-fork graphlet is used to encode the betweenness among triangle clusters, the triangle graphlet must be included\cite{floros2020a}.
+For claw-free graph recognition, the quad-node graphlets with claw subgraphs must be included.